Home Office report reveals significant bias in PND retrospective facial recognition tool

 Specifically, the NPL report identified that the RFR technology is more likely to incorrectly match Black and Asian individuals than their White counterparts.
 When analysts examined the tool at a lower setting, the false-positive identification rate (FPIR) for White subjects was 0.04%, significantly lower than that for Asian (4.0%) and Black (5.5%) subjects.
 The report indicated that the bias was particularly pronounced for Black women, whose FPIR was 9.9%, compared to 0.4% for Black male subjects.

-In response to the findings, the Home Office has confirmed that a new algorithm has been developed and independently tested, which can be used at threshold settings that show no significant demographic variation in performance.
+In response to the findings, the Home Office advised that a new algorithm has been developed and independently tested, which can be used at threshold settings that show no significant demographic variation in performance.

-In a statement responding to the news, Emily Keaney, Deputy Commissioner at the Information Commissioner's Office (ICO), said that while we "acknowledge that measures are being taken to address this bias.
+In a statement responding to the news, Emily Keaney, Deputy Commissioner at the Information Commissioner's Office (ICO), confirmed that the regulator acknowledges "measures are being taken to address this bias.
 However, it's disappointing that we had not previously been told about this, despite regular engagement with the Home Office and police bodies as part of our wider work to hold government and the public sector to account on how data is being used in their services."

-The statement goes on to confirm that the ICO has asked the Home Office for urgent clarity on the matter, so it can assess the situation and consider our next steps.
+The statement goes on to state that the ICO has asked the Home Office for urgent clarity on the matter, so it can assess the situation and consider our next steps.

 Meanwhile, a separate statement by the Association of Police and Crime Commissioners (APCC) highlights that the NPL report sheds light on a "concerning in-built bias".
 The APCC acknowledged that while mitigations have been introduced and the report focuses solely on the PND algorithm, it suggests that the technology was deployed into operational policing "without adequate safeguards in place".